 Reiter's research agenda is centered on understanding the effectiveness of policies that reduce violence.
 These include policies that aim to secure peace where violence is already occurring, as well as those intended to deter or prevent future violence.

 In a third project (with Brett Kyle), Reiter examines the use of military courts in Latin America to shield armed forces personnel from accountability for human rights abuses in the region.
 Their first article in this research agenda was recently published in Armed Forces & Society.
 They find that variation in the power of military courts vis-à-vis the civilian judiciary is explained by the institutional autonomy of the military and the strength of specific types of civilian reformers.
 Their second article, published in Law & Society Review, investigates the process by which military courts have been reformed in 13 countries in the region.
+The project is now examining these issues globally, in regions outside of Latin America.

 - "Banning Confederate flag just a first step," Op-Ed, Daily Hampshire Gazette, July 9, 2015